programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 }
 ```

 You can save the file and reload the browser, before clicking on the jars makes them red.
 However, our intended functionality is for the jars to go back to their original colour after a new jar is selected.
-Toggling 'material.emissive.r' off and on to indicate selection means you do not have to store what colour the jar was originally, as you can just turn the emissiveness off.
+Toggling ```material.emissive.r``` off and on to indicate selection means you do not have to store what colour the jar was originally, as you can just turn the emissiveness off.